 After receiving her BA in Education and Humanities in Kansas City, Sonia pursued an interdisciplinary MLitt focusing on Religion and the Contemporary World at St. Andrews University.
-Her thesis explored the concept of self-love, specifically in the writings of the Danish existential philosopher, Sore Kierkegaard.
-Her passion for teaching led her to Prague where she received a TEFL certificate and began teaching at language schools back in Poland.
+Her thesis explored the concept of self-love, specifically as expressed in the writings of the Danish existential philosopher Sore Kierkegaard.
+Her passion for teaching led her to Prague, where she received a TEFL certificate, and then to Poland, where she began teaching at language schools.
 Sonia has also worked as a translator for numerous publishers and authors.
-Expressing herself in a more artsy way is also an important aspect of her life.
-She does that through singing, dancing, as well as writing poetry: link
+Expressing herself in a more artsy way is an important aspect of her life, and she does this through singing, dancing, as well as writing poetry: link

 BA History of Art, Birkbeck College, University of London

 MA, TESOL (Teaching English to Speakers of Other Languages), University of London

 Cambridge Diploma in English Language Teaching to Adults, University of Cambridge